jjk-code-otter/climate-indicator-manager/README.md

 Various statistics can also be calculated from the timeseries, including rankings for particular years and years associated with particular rankings.

-Each step in processing is logged and added to the metadata for the dataset so that .
+Each step in processing is logged and added to the metadata for the dataset so that processing steps can be traced and reproduced.

-The package also manages the download of gridded data.

 Installation
 ============